 How does an analog output work?

-Analog outputs are a bit more complicated than digital ones (as was the case with analog and digital inputs).
+Analog outputs are a bit more complicated than digital ones (as was already the case with analog and digital inputs).

-The only outputs they can provide are digital outputs of -Vcc or Vcc. (for example, 0V and 5V)
+The only thing they can provide are digital outputs of -Vcc or Vcc. (for example, 0V and 5V)

 There is more than one way to make this approximation.
 One of the simplest, and therefore widely used in automation, is Pulse Width Modulation (PWM).

-The proportion of time that the signal is on, relative to the total cycle, is called Duty cycle
+The proportion of time the signal is on, relative to the total cycle time, is called the Duty cycle.
+It is usually expressed as a percentage.

 Similarly, we have that